fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 Please do not restart any Icinga2 service here.
 We will do this later.
 </aside>

-On Debian, Icinga2 is started and enabled upon installation.
-You can check this by running the command;
+On Debian, Icinga2 is started and activated during installation.
+You can check this by executing the command:

 ```
 systemctl status icinga2
 ```

-The output of the service status should look like the following:
+Sample output:

 ```
   icinga2.service - Icinga host/service/network monitoring system